emilythestrangee/myDFIR_SOC/Day 13 - How To Install Elastic Agent on Ubuntu.md

     - Ubuntu/Debian: `/var/log/auth*`
     - Red Hat/CentOS: `/var/log/secure*`

 - Ensure the policy supports all major Linux distributions (Debian, Ubuntu, Red Hat, CentOS).
+As we are using Ubuntu, we don’t have the “secure” path in our system but that’s okay because the policy is created to work with Debian, Ubuntu, CentOS, Redhat, etc.

 ![[Pasted image 20251017181422.png]]